Venus Williams reaches 10th Wimbledon semi

 However, recent new video evidence shows that Williams "lawfully" entered a Florida intersection seconds before a fatal crash involving her SUV, police said

 It's against that backdrop that Williams finds herself just two wins from claiming an eighth grand slam title and first since collecting her fifth Wimbledon crown nine years ago.
-This is her 20th visit to the grass at SW19.
+This is remarkably her 20th visit to the grass at SW19.

-Standing in her way in Thursday's semifinal is either Simona Halep -- on the receiving end of Ostapenko's punishing ground-stroke barrage in the French Open final -- or home hope Johanna Konta.
+Standing in her way Thursday is home hope Johanna Konta, who became the first British woman to land in the semifinals at Wimbledon since Virginia Wade in 1978 when she outlasted French Open finalist Simona Halep 6-7 (2) 7-6 (5) 6-4 in two hours, 40 minutes.

 New women's No. 1